koopjs/koopjs.github.io/docs/authorizations.md

-# Auth-Plugins
+# Authorization

-Koop Auth-Plugins are modules for securing Koop services.
+Koop Authorization Plugins are modules for securing Koop services.
 They handle user authentication and request authorization.

-#### Create a Auth-Plugin
+#### Create a Authorization plugin
-We encourage you to create your own provider using the [Auth-Plugin](../specs/auth-plugin.md) specification.
+We encourage you to create your own provider using the [authorization plugin](../specs/authorization.md) specification.

 ## Officially Supported